Medical Staff Positions

 Will I be paid to work?

-You are able to find a breakdown of compensation by positions, travel stipend, and agreement additions on our Compensation Page.
+You are able to find a breakdown of compensation by position, travel stipend, and agreement additions on our Compensation Page.

 When is staff training and do I have to attend?

-Staff training for the 2023 season is TBD:
+Staff training for the 2023 season is June 3 & 4, with a June 10th makeup date.

 If you are in a non-licensed role, such as a Clinic Assistant or Nutritional Coordinator, attending both sessions of the Medical Staff training and the full Field Staff training is Mandatory.